phoenixthrush/cover_art/README.md

 # cover_art

-Fetches Apple Music album artwork in maximum available resolution
+Fetches high-resolution album artwork from Apple Music by searching for an artist and downloading all their albums in maximum available quality

 ## Usage